ktsirangelos/leetcode-problems/README.md

    C can be placed before D (500) and M (1000) to make 400 and 900.

    Given a roman numeral, convert it to an integer.

+4. ## Longest Common Prefix

+   Write a function to find the longest common prefix string amongst an array of strings.

+   If there is no common prefix, return an empty string "".